jasonmacduffie/isles-of-maga/story.md

 Classes
 -------
-Magic-Users do not use the default system of magic in BFRPG.
+Magic-Users and Clerics do not use the default system of magic in BFRPG.
 Instead, they use a magic point system as in the Sorcerer class, which is available as a supplement on the BFRPG website.
-However, they learn spells in the same way as a Magic-User.
+However, they learn spells in the same way as a Magic-User or Cleric (respectively).
+Also, the DM may opt for the default system in BFRPG to simplify mechanics, while acknowledging that is a simplification and not a representation of how magic actually works.

 Raise Dead and Reincarnate still work as per the BFRPG rules, however doing so may raise the anger of Pastorum, who expected a new ghost to serve him.
 Therefore, bringing people back to life is uncommon and taboo in Maga, but still possible if they died recently and not of old age.